 Example access request outcomes

 Once an end-user submits a request for approval, we’ll want to capture that request in an internal ticketing system for timely follow-up from our IT team.
-At Tray.io, we use Jira to track and manage all provisioning requests.
+At Tray.io, we use Jira to track and manage all provisioning requests (but you can also connect to tools such as ServiceNow and Zendesk).

 When an end-user submits their request, we get the message details from Slack and create a ticket in Jira.
 From there, our workflow will automatically close the ticket if the request doesn’t need IT team approval.
 If the request needs approval, the IT team can use Jira to triage the ticket and approve or deny the request.